cxmplex/ElvUpdater/README.md

 The build is fairly simple.
 You'll be running all 3 of the files with go run/build.
 You'll need to run 'go get' for the external dependencies.

-If this is complicated, there is also a precompiled release.
+If this is complicated, feel free to open up an issue.